fmichea/lpbm/README.markdown

     Article content...

-*pk* has a special meaning.
+*id* has a special meaning.
 When it is absent, article will be ignored, else it will be used in permalink and for ordering articles (from highest to lower).
 Each author and category must be on their own lines, authors first.
 No new line between authors and categories.